 Warnings and Negotiating

-If you feel you are going to go into a deep and possibly disturbing scene with another participant, it is always acceptable to break character, warn and negotiate.
-The signal for going out of character is to hold up two crossed fingers and say, “Out of character.”
+It is always acceptable to break character, warn and negotiate.
+It is required to negotiate before touching, rough-housing or otherwise engaging in contact with a character.
+Some powers during some games might also require negotiation.
+The signal for going out of character is to hold up two crossed fingers and say, “Negotiation.”

 How to quickly negotiate during an event

-- The requesting participant raises two crossed fingers and say, “Out of character” and then a short reason why you are opening the subject.
-Examples include: “Physical contact”, “Disturbing material”, “Intimate contact”
+- The requesting participant raises two crossed fingers and say, “Negotiation” and then a short reason why you are opening the subject.
+Examples include: “Violence”, “Intimacy”

-- The requesting participant explains what they’d like to do: “I would like to touch your face”, “I would like to stage-wrestle you to the ground”, “I am going to talk about my experiences at a massacre”
+- The requesting participant explains what they’d like to do: “I would like to touch your face”, “I would like to stage-wrestle you to the ground”

 - The responding participant either responds with questions or other ideas.